OperaGraecaAdnotata/OGA/tokenize/README.md

 errors in the original texts return a few wrong results: this is especially true when there is no whitespace between two graphic words and the second one happens to start with a vowel with smooth breathing.

-- [ ] The tokenization scheme in the Ancient Greek Dependency Treebank (which *Opera Graeca Adnotata* is based on for the morphosyntactic annotation) is not always consistent within itself and with that of *Opera Graeca Adnotata* (this mostly applies to conjunctions such as, for example, οὔτε).
-A normalization of the treebank data is required.